alemart/surgescript/docs/reference/object.md

 Object
 ======

-In SurgeScript, all objects are also instance of `Object`.
-This means that the properties and methods listed below are available for all objects:
+In SurgeScript, all objects are also instances of `Object`.
+This means that the properties and functions listed below are available for all objects:

 Properties
 ----------